 An and Linh are married and do not have any children.
 They have decided to divorce.
-Linh finds that the Federal Circuit Court website has lots of information about the process.
+Linh finds that the Federal Circuit and Family Court of Australia website has lots of information about the process.
 After being separated for 12 months An and Linh decide that they want to make a joint application for their divorce.
 They are able to do this online.

 An and Linh have also been able to work out between themselves how they would like their property divided.
-An uses the Family Court of Australia website which guides him through the process of applying for consent orders to formalise their agreement.
+An uses the Federal Circuit and Family Court of Australia website which guides him through the process of applying for consent orders to formalise their agreement.

 Case Study 2: Making an application to court about children